 Put the artichoke hearts in a saucepan, add 1 cup water, the oil, lemon juice, and salt and bring to a boil.
-Cover, reduce the heat, and boil the artichokes gently for about 20 minutes, until they are tender and most of the cooking liquid has evaporated.
+Cover, reduce the heat and boil the artichokes gently for about 20 minutes until they are tender and most of the cooking liquid has evaporated.
 Let cool.

 When the artichokes are cool enough to handle, remove and discard the chokes.

 At serving time, reheat the artichoke hearts for about 1 minute in a microwave oven, or for 10 minutes in a 200-degree oven; set aside in a warm spot.
-Put the red coral roe if you have it, in a ovenproof dish and heat it for 5 minutes in the oven to dry it.
+Put the red coral roe if you have it, in an ovenproof dish and heat it for 5 minutes in the oven to dry it.
 Coarsely chop the coral.

 Just before serving, reheat the lobster meat for 20 to 30 seconds in the microwave oven or for 8 to 10 minutes in a 200-degree oven.

-Meanwhile, bring the cup of reserved stock to a boil and boil until it is reduced to 1/2 cup.
+Meanwhile, bring the cup of the reserved stock to a boil and boil until it is reduced to 1/2 cup.
 Add the butter, chives, and salt and pepper to taste and bring to a strong boil.

 Place an artichoke heart on each of four plates and arrange the meat of half a lobster tail in the cavity of each, with a piece of claw meat alongside.
 Spoon the sauce on top, sprinkle with the roe, and serve.